Endotrivial modules for finite groups via homotopy theory: Computations

 \subsection{Symmetric groups}

-The Sylow--trivial modules for the symmetric groups are understood via representation theoretic methods by the work of Carlson--Hemmer--Mazza--Nakano \cite{CMN09,CHM10} (see also \cite{LM15schur} for extensions).
-Let us point out that the our work gives an alternative derivation of their results at least in the generic case. \begin{thrm} If $p$ is odd, and $3p+2\leq n< p^2$ or $n \geq p^2+p$ then $T_k(G,S) \cong \Hom(\sym_n,k) \cong \Z/2$. \end{thrm} \begin{proof} In \cite[Thm.~0.1]{ksontini04} (building on \cite{ksontini03} and \cite{bouc92}) it is proved that $\calA_p(G)$, and hence $\calS_p(G)$, is simply connected if and only if $n$ is in the above range, when $p$ is odd.
+The Sylow-trivial modules for the symmetric groups are understood via representation theoretic methods by the work of Carlson--Hemmer--Mazza--Nakano \cite{CMN09,CHM10} (see also \cite{LM15schur} for extensions).
+Let us point out that simple connectivity of $\calS_p(G)$ and our work directly implies their results, at least in the generic case. \begin{thrm} If $p$ is odd, and $3p+2\leq n< p^2$ or $n \geq p^2+p$, then \end{thrm} \begin{proof} In \cite[Thm.~0.1]{ksontini04} (building on \cite{ksontini03}\cite{bouc92}) it is proved that $\calA_p(\sym_n)$, and hence $\calS_p(\sym_n)$, is simply connected if and only if $n$ is in the above range, $p$ odd.
 So the result follows from Theorem~\ref{sequence}. \end{proof} When $p=2$, $T_k(\sym_n,S) =0$ since $N_{\sym_n}(S) =S$ for all $n$ \cite[Cor.~2]{weisner25}.
 It is an interesting exercise to fill in the left-out cases, where $p$ is odd and $n$ is small relative to $p$, using the methods of this paper.
-Let us just quickly do this calculation where $p=3$ and $n=7$, where $T_k(\sym_7,S) = \Z/2 \times \Z/2$, as an illustration.
-(This case is of interest since it is the smallest case where $\calS_p(G)$ is connected but not simply connected, and where the old na\"ive guess \cite[\S5]{carlson12} that groups without strongly $p$--embedded subgroup should have no exotic Sylow-trivial modules fails.)
+Let us just quickly do this calculation where $n=2p+b$, for $p$ odd and $0<b<p$, where $T_k(\sym_n,S) = \Z/2 \times \Z/2$, as an illustration (one can in fact also do the general case directly this way, without much more effort).
+The case is of interest e.g., since $n=7=2\cdot3+1$ is the smallest case where $\calS_p(G)$ is connected but not simply connected, and where the na\"ive guess \cite[\S5]{carlson12} that groups without strongly $p$--embedded subgroup should have no exotic Sylow-trivial modules fails: Pick $S = \langle (12 \cdots p),((p+1) \cdots 2p)\rangle$; there is just one $N_G(S)$--conjugacy class of non-trivial proper $3$--radical subgroups, represented by $A = \langle (12 \cdots p)\rangle$.
+By Proposition~\ref{homformula}, $H_1(\Oep(G))$ equals the colimit of $H_1(-)_{p'}$ applied to the diagram $N_G(A) \leftarrow N_G(A < S) \rightarrow N_G(S)$, or